Walk and Bike to School Colorado!

 The first National Bike to School Day took place on May 9, 2012, in coordination with the League of American Bicyclists' National Bike Month.
 This special day has steadily grown in popularity, and is a perfect opportunity to celebrate biking and rolling in advance of Colorado Bike Month in June.

 All across Colorado and the nation, schools, neighborhoods, and families are stepping up to support safe, active transportation.
-Check out this blog post from Bicycle Colorado for more inspiration on ways communities celebrated and promoted bicycling Bike to School Day and beyond.
 Want to implement a community bike to school program?
-Get started with step-by-step instructions from our Safe Routes to School Bike Train resource from the Safe Routes Partnership.
+Get started with Safe Routes to School Bike Train resource from the Safe Routes Partnership as well as the National Center for Safe Routes to School's Bike Bus Guide.
+Please be aware, these resources are provided by Safe Routes Partnership and National Center for Safe Routes to School and may not be accessible to all.
+If you need accommodates, please reach out to these organizations.
 Ride on, Colorado!

 Please register your events, regardless of whether or not they will take place on the scheduled day, at walkbiketoschool.org , where you can also find a wide range of fun downloadable activities.